fbpx

 Roy was sad to be leaving the volunteer program to focus on his own health, but his parting outlook was that it was time to give others a go.

-The CVS program is always looking for more volunteers, and in more areas than just Bundaberg.
+The ACVVS program is always looking for more volunteers, and in more areas than just Bundaberg.

 We also operate in Monto, Gayndah, Childers and Gin Gin, with our staff recently participating in the Gin Gin Seniors Expo.